LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

         -	`<url>` (e.g. https://api.data.gov/congress/v3/amendment/117/samdt/2137)
             - The referrer URL to the amendment item in the API.
   -	`<amendmentsToAmendment>`
-    -	Parent container for amendments to the amendment.
+    -	Container for amendments to the amendment.
 An `<amendmentsToAmendment>` element may contain the following children:
         -	`<count>` (e.g. 507)
             -	The number of amendments to the amendment.
         -	`<url>` (e.g. https://api.data.gov/congress/v3/amendment/117/samdt/2137/amendments)
             -	A referrer URL to the amendment to amendments level of the amendment API.
 Click [here](#amendments-to-amendment-level) for more information about the amendments to amendments level.
   -	`<notes>`
-      -	Parent container for notes attached to the amendment on Congress.gov.
+      -	Container for notes attached to the amendment on Congress.gov.
 The note may contain supplemental information about the amendment that users may find helpful.
 Read more [about notes](https://www.congress.gov/help/legislative-glossary#glossary_notes) on Congress.gov.
       -	A  `<notes>` element may include the following children:
         -	`<item>`
-            -	Parent container for a note.
+            -	Container for a note.
 An `<item>` element may include the following children:
                 -	`<text>` (e.g. `<![CDATA[ The Senate agreed to the amendment on 12/5/2016, then vitiated its adoption on 12/5/2016, then agreed to the amendment on 12/10/2016. ]]>`)
                     -	The text of the note on Congress.gov (from https://api.data.gov/congress/v3/amendment/114/samdt/5129).
                     - Note that the text is encased in CDATA.
   -	`<amendedTreaty>`
-      -	Parent container for the treaty amended by the amendment.
+      -	Container for the treaty amended by the amendment.
 An `<amendedTreaty>` element may contain the following children (the below treaty data is taken from https://api.data.gov/congress/v3/amendment/117/samdt/2137):
         -	`<congress>` (e.g. 116)
             -	The congress during which a treaty was submitted.
         -	`<treatyNumber>` (e.g. 1)